cjohansen/cjohansen-no/resources/md/referentially-transparent-crud.md

 everything that goes into a transaction into one data structure, and send it off in one go.
-This means that all the work that goes into putting data into the database actually goes into building an immutable data structure that is put into the database with one function call.
-By moving that last function call out of the various domain functions that create data, they can all become referentially transparent, and we can contain side-effects in one place.
+This means that all the work that goes into putting data into the database actually goes into building an immutable data structure that is put into the database with a single function call.
+By moving that last function call out of the various functions that create and edit data, they can all become referentially transparent, and we can contain side-effects in one place.

 ### The data processing contract